Henrietta Barnett (WRAF officer): Military career

+Later life

+In March 1960, Barnett retired from the WRAF, and moved to a cottage in Woodstock, Oxfordshire.
+She maintained her links with the WRAF and served as chair of the executive committee of the WRAF Officers' Association.
+She was also active in local affairs and served as mayor of Woodstock from 1968 to 1969.

+Barnett died of a heart attack at her home on 11 September 1985, she was aged 80.

 Honours

 In the 1956 New Year Honours, Barnett was appointed a Commander of the Order of the British Empire (CBE).
 In the 1958 Queen's Birthday Honours, she was promoted to Dame Commander of the Order of the British Empire (DBE), and therefore granted the title Dame.